yqiusteven/ist356fall25/0-intro/0-0-setup.md

 ![Mac Terminal](macterminal.png)

+Here are some basic command prompts to try.
+See https://zwbetz.com/mac-to-windows-command-line-mappings/

 ## Step 1: Software Installs

 Here's what you'll need to install on your computer.
 Please read this entire section prior to installing. :-)